elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/selection-and-range.md

 ---

-### Explain the function and syntax of the Window.getSelection() method.
+### Explain the function and syntax of the Window.getSelection() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Window.getSelection() method returns a Selection object representing the range of text selected by the user or the current position of the caret.
-The document selection is represented by Selection object, that can be obtained as window.getSelection() or document.getSelection().
-A selection may include zero or more ranges.
+  <div><strong>Interview Response:</strong> The `window.getSelection()` method returns a Selection object representing the range of text selected by the user or the caret's current position.
+The document selection is represented as a Selection object, which may be accessed by `window.getSelection()` or `document.getSelection()`.
+A selection may contain 0 or more ranges.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />